fact-project/single_photon_extractor/thoughts_about_FACT_intermediate_file_format.md

 The entire test for 4 month took a day, that's pretty fast, I think.
 The entire size of the 4month json output folder is 136GB.
 So if these 4 months are representative 5 years of data would end up as 2TB not 10TB.

 I start now the rest of 2014.
+Now is 17.10.2016 ~10:10h. (submission of 8 month of jobs, takes roughly 10minutes) The number of total jobs submitted is a little less than 17k.

+At the moment we get 117 workernodes at ISDC, which at an estimated job runtime of 15minutes gives us 11k jobs per day.
+So 2014 should be done by tomorrow evening.